wcmc-its/ReCiter-Publication-Manager/README.md

-#### Settings
+## Configuration

-The Publication Manager's configuration settings can be accessed and modified by superusers through the user interface by visiting `Manage module >> Settings`.
+The Publication Manager's configuration settings can be accessed and modified by superusers through the user interface by visiting `Configuration`.
 All changes made in the web interface will automatically update for all users.

 The available settings are: